 Tunnel Mountain Lower Trailhead Access Closed

 Due to the construction on St. Julien Road, hikers must detour around the construction zone to reach the Tunnel Mountain Trail.
-The lower trailhead parking lot is closed and parking at the upper trailhead is limited to a few cars, which fills up early.
-Walking from downtown is the best way to reach the trail.
+St. Julien Road is a dangerous and often impassable route.
+The lower trailhead parking lot is closed.
+Do not rely on Google maps to navigate to the trailhead, use detour signs and the maps below.

 Route options to the upper trailhead: